-We next found that ROS formation, determined by monitoring DHR oxidation, was not induced by arsenite alone but was readily detected after combined exposure to the metalloid and Cf. In addition, as observed for the increase in the $[Ca^{2+}]m$, this response was sensitive to Ry and Ru360, with hardly any effect detected with 2-APB (Fig. 1D).
+We next found that ROS formation, determined by monitoring DHR oxidation, was not induced by arsenite alone, but was readily detected after combined exposure to the metalloid and Cf. In addition, as observed for the increase in the [Ca2+]m, this response was sensitive to Ry and Ru360, with hardly any effect detected with 2-APB (Fig. 1D).

-In other experiments, we used ATP in place of Cf to induce a significantly greater increase in the $[Ca^{2+}]c$ (Supplemental Fig. 1A), associated with the same increase in $[Ca^{2+}]m$ previously detected with the RyR agonist (Supplemental Fig. 1B).
-These effects, which were mediated by ATP, were not affected by arsenite and, under these conditions, were prevented by 2-APB.
-In addition, Ry was as effective as Ru360 in preventing the increase in $[Ca^{2+}]m$, with only minor (Ry) or no (Ru360) effects being detected on the $[Ca^{2+}]c$.
-ROS formation was observed after combined exposure to ATP and arsenite and was sensitive to the above treatments preventing mitochondrial Ca^{2+} accumulation (Fig. 1D).
-Finally, ATP or Cf failed to promote ROS formation in the absence of arsenite.
+In other experiments, we used ATP in the place of Cf, to induce a significantly greater increase in the $[Ca^{2+}]c$ (Supplemental Figure 1A), associated with the same increase in $[Ca^{2+}]m$ previously detected with the RyR agonist (Supplemental Figure 1B).
+These effects mediated by ATP were not affected by arsenite and, under these conditions, were prevented by 2-APB.
+In addition, Ry was as effective as Ru360 in preventing the increase in [Ca2+]m, with only minor (Ry) or no (Ru360) effects being detected on the [Ca2+]c.
+ROS formation was observed after combined exposure to ATP and arsenite, and was sensitive to the above treatments preventing mitochondrial Ca2+ accumulation (Fig. 1D).
+Finally ATP, or Cf, failed to promote ROS formation in the absence of arsenite.

-Collectively, the above results indicate that the mechanism whereby the IP3R and RyR agonists enhance ROS formation induced by a 10-minute exposure to arsenite involves enforced mitochondrial Ca^{2+} accumulation.
+Collectively, the above results indicate that the mechanism whereby the IP3R and RyR agonists enhance ROS formation induced by a 10 min exposure to arsenite involves enforced mitochondrial Ca2+ accumulation.
 The experimental approach employed in the above experiments also provided evidence for the specificity of the effects mediated by the antagonists and inhibitors.

-Short-Term Exposure to Arsenite in Combination with a RyR or IP3R Agonist Uniquely Mediates mitoO2- Formation.
-We asked the question of whether the enhancing effects mediated by IP3R or RyR agonists are associated with an increased mitoO2- formation or, rather, to the recruitment of a different mechanism, such as NADPH activation.
+Short-term exposure to arsenite in combination with a RyR, or IP3R agonist uniquely mediates mitoO2- formation

+We asked the question of whether the enhancing effects mediated by IP_3R or RyR agonists are associated with an increased $mitoO_2$ - formation or, rather, to the recruitment of a different mechanism, as NADPH activation.